ig3/srf-scheduler/README.md

 probabilityOldestDue is the probability the scheduler will select cards according to due date rather than interval.

-### config.targetStudyTime
+### config.studyTimeTarget

-targetStudyTime is an upper bound on study time in a 24 hour period above which new cards will not be presented.
+studyTimeTarget is an upper bound on study time in a 24 hour period above which new cards will not be presented.

 ### config.weightEasy